Get 7 different ideas to help you get your children to dress quickly. Your morning can be so smooth with these tips!

-Lay Out Night Before (PSWC page 225)
+Lay Out Clothes the Night Before

-I have been doing this for years.
-It is especially helpful for older children who are getting ready and can dress themselves.
+For younger kids who can dress themselves, I make it very easy for them.
 I lay the clothes out on the ground.
 I put underwear first, right side up.
 I then have the shirt face down and upside down so the child can pick it up and put it on correctly.
 Then the pants right side up, and finally socks.

 A great thing about having clothes out the night before is that it leaves no room for debating what will be worn that morning as you are hurrying to get ready.

 (PSWC page 225)

 Figure out how long your child needs on the longest day.
-I know that I have to get Brayden up by 7:30 in the morning so he can have plenty of time for showering, dressing, other getting ready tasks, and eating breakfast.
+I remember when Brayden was in Kindergarten that I had to get Brayden up by 7:30 in the morning so he can have plenty of time for showering, dressing, other getting ready tasks, and eating breakfast.

 Get Dressed Before Breakfast